Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapy Foundations program. I love to write.

 - Be clear about what new change you want because the efforts you make after the crisis will affect how your future will be.

-- Have recourse to your network – trusted and supportive friends, colleagues, clients, partners, and others who are happy to speak for you and your know-hows.
+- Have recourse to your network such as trusted and supportive friends, colleagues, clients, partners, and others who are happy to speak for you and your know-hows.

 - Do not take it personally even though it happened to you.
 You must be able to step back and re-examine where you are at the moment, where you want to be, and the means to help you get there or as close as possible.